eromatiya/A-Personal-Arch-Installation-Guide/POST.md

 # pacman -S xorg-server xorg-xrdb xorg-xinit xorg-xrandr xorg-xev xorg-xdpyinfo xorg-xprop
 ```

 If you're planning to use a window manager like `awesome`, `bspwm` or `i3`, you should install X. While if you're planning to use `sway`, then wayland it is.
 If `GNOME`, you can install both.
-Again, your environment of choice will automatically install these, as far as I know.
+Again, your environment of choice will automatically install these as its dependencies.

 #### Video Drivers